 We recommend choosing a container that’s made specifically for storing Christmas decorations.
 Dark-toned ones and those reinforced with polyester fabric effectively block sunlight.
 Plus, they don’t easily tear or melt, unlike cardboard.
 Some also come with wheels, which makes moving your greenery around easy.

 Alternatively, you can repurpose other bags or bins.
-For instance, you can use a hanger to retain the form of your garland and cover it with a garment bag.
-A hat box can also serve as a wreath storage container.
+For instance, use a hanger to retain the form of your garland and cover it with a garment bag.
+A hat box also serves as a wreath storage container.

 2. Use dividers when storing decorations in one container.